simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 replication id.

-Place this file in the ``site`` module's  ``manifests/`` directory using the name `ldap_slave.pp`.
+Place this file in the ``site`` module's  ``manifests/`` directory using the name `ldap_consumer.pp`.
 Include this class from the ldap server's Hiera YAML file:

 .. code-block:: yaml

    classes :
-     - 'site::ldap_slave'
+     - 'site::ldap_consumer'

 Lastly, add the server to the URI_ listing in ``default.yaml`` so all the